my-wealth-analyst/website-build/README.md

 Windows:

-i) open command prompt (CMD) to: "Website-Built > mywealthanalyst_django"
+i) open command prompt (CMD) to: "Website-Built > mywealthanalyst_django" (the folder with a file called 'manage.py' in it)

-ii) enter this command in CMD >>             'python3 manage.py runserver' (without the quotes)

-iii) open your browser and type in this URL:          http://localhost:8000/

-Linux:

-i) open terminal to: "Website-Built > mywealthanalyst_django"

-ii) enter this command in terminal >>             'python manage.py runserver' (without the quotes)
+ii) enter this command in CMD >>             'python manage.py runserver' (without the quotes)

 iii) open your browser and type in this URL:          http://localhost:8000/